Romania's varried relief and climate create ideal conditions for active vacations.

 Campers interested in wilderness experiences who enjoy free-camping, far from others, can camp in most forests and public lands in Romania, as long as it does not, in some way, adversely affects wildlife species or natural resources, conflict with other authorized uses or in areas posted "camping prohibited" (Camparea Interzisa).

-All free/ dispersed campers are responsible for obeying the following rules and regulations:
+All free/ dispersed campers must follow the following rules and regulations:

 • Camping is allowed in any suitable site that already exists or any opening in the woods (a natural clearing or meadow).